MV Sun Sea incident: Passengers

 As of May 18, 2012, the majority of the passengers had been released, with refugee claims in progress.
 Two were in police custody, three were in Canada Border Services Agency detention, nineteen had been given deportation orders for alleged crimes, six had been accepted as refugees, and six had had their claims rejected.

 At least one of the passengers from Sun Sea who was deported from Canada was detained and tortured by Sri Lankan authorities.
 In July 2011, Sathyapavan Aseervatham, one of the passengers on Sun Sea, was deported from Canada to Sri Lanka, where he was arrested by authorities upon his arrival and detained for over one year.
 After his release from custody, Aseervatham provided an affidavit to his Canadian lawyer outlining the physical and psychological torture he suffered while detained in a Sri Lankan prison.
 This affidavit was provided to the Refugee Protection Division in private proceedings for other Sun Sea migrant hearings.
 It was later discovered that Canadian immigration authorities had shared this confidential affidavit with the Sri Lankan authorities who allegedly tortured Aseervatham.
 He was subsequently killed in Sri Lanka when an unknown motorist struck him on the street.

+As of 22 July 2015, 228 Sun Sea passengers had been accepted as refugees, while 116 had been rejected and 20 were terminated or withdrawn.

-Kirushna Kumar Kanagaratnam was another passenger who was murdered sometime late in 2015, being one of a number of men killed by serial killer Bruce McArthur in Toronto.
-His refugee claim, too, had been denied.
+Kirushna Kumar Kanagaratnam was a passenger who was murdered late in 2015, being one of a number of men killed by serial killer Bruce McArthur in Toronto.
+His refugee claim had been denied.

+As of 2026, some asylum seekers were still fighting for legal protection in Canada.
+Kugatheeswaran Thuraisinkam had his initial refugee claim refused in 2012.
+In March 2026, he applied to the court for a stay of removal, arguing that his former counsel from previous appeals was not competent, did not prepare him for his claim, did not meet with him prior to his refugee hearing, and did not submit evidence of persecution of MV Sun Sea returnees being persecuted by Sri Lankan authorities for his risk assessment application.
+On April 12 2026, he was granted a stay of deportation, with the court ruling that Canadian officials did not assess the risk to him returning to Sri Lanka.